-- study obligations should this date occur earlier.
-The person who entered the record in SIS ensures that the data entered in SIS match the results actually achieved and that any detected irregularities are remedied without delay. - 3.
+- SIS ensures that the data entered in SIS match the results actually achieved and that any detected irregularities are remedied without delay. - 3.
 As regards fulfilment of professional activities, the assessment (attestation) is determined by the chair of the respective subject-area board, usually upon the supervisor's proposal.
 The assessment (attestation) result is entered in accordance with clause 2.
 The chair of the respective subject-area board ensures that the result is entered in SIS. - 4.
 If a student fails the assessment (attestation) for certain dates, the examiner or the chair of the board of examiners enters themselves or via the supervisor or a person designated by the head of the respective basic unit of the Faculty the result in SIS by indicating the grade "N" for each relevant date.
 If the student fails on the last re-sit date, this person must inform the respective officer at the PhD and Academic Qualifications Office by e-mail within nine days of the assessment (attestation).